Hidnish/Milestone-Project-4-Flame/TESTING.md

     2. I want to be able to navigate the website intuitively.

-    - The navbar and footer provide the user with all the links necessary to access the main sections of the webiste:
+    - The navbar and footer provide the user with all the links necessary to access the main sections of the website:
         - Home page
         - Products catalogue
         - Blog